Mirror's Edge Catalyst: Setting

 The game takes place in the dystopian, futuristic city of Glass, the showcase city of the nation of Cascadia, governed by a totalitarian corporatocracy.
-Cascadian society is highly stratified, and the majority of citizens work for the corporations and are connected to the Grid, a massive social surveillance system digitally connecting everything and everyone in cities like Glass.
+Cascadian society is highly stratified, and most citizens work for the corporations and are connected to the Grid, a massive social surveillance system digitally connecting everything and everyone in cities like Glass.
 The corporations are secretly preparing to launch a project, called Reflection, to control the populace through the Grid.

 So-called Runners, freelance messengers skilled at parkour, refuse to be connected to the Grid and live on rooftops, making their living from covert delivery jobs while evading corporate security.
 The game centers around a Runner named Faith, and her efforts to help other Runners overthrow the corporate government and stop Reflection.

 Plot

-Faith Connors is released from prison and meets up with fellow runner Icarus, as well as Runner cabal leader Noah, who raised Faith after the death of her parents.
+Faith Connors is released from prison and meets with fellow runner Icarus, as well as Runner cabal leader Noah, who raised Faith after the death of her parents.
 During a data grab, Faith diverges from her orders and retrieves a valuable hard drive, but is seen by Gabriel Kruger, CEO of Kruger Security, or K-Sec.
-She manages to escape, intending to use the drive's contents to pay off her debt to Dogen, a black market boss.
-Faith takes the drive to Plastic, a talented hacker, who tells her the drive contains blueprints for a top-secret project known as Reflection.
+She manages to escape, intending to use the drive's contents to pay her debt to a black market boss.
+Faith takes the drive to Plastic, a talented hacker, who tells her it contains blueprints for a top-secret project known as Reflection.

-Meanwhile, K-Sec cracks down hard on the Runners because of Faith's actions.
-While Icarus and Faith are away, they lead a raid on the Runners' lair and capture or kill everyone present, including Noah.
+While Icarus and Faith are away, K-Sec leads a raid on the Runners' lair and captures or kills everyone present, including Noah.
 Faith and Icarus, having nowhere to go, turn to Rebecca Thane, leader of Black November, a militant resistance movement.
-The rebels set up an ambush to capture a high-ranking K-Sec commander, whom they intend to trade for their own captured soldiers.
-The mission is a success and it turns out that the captured officer is Isabel Kruger, daughter of Gabriel Kruger.
+The rebels capture high-ranking K-Sec commander Isabel Kruger, daughter of Gabriel Kruger.

-Faith asks Plastic to infiltrate K-Sec servers and gather information about Isabel, who turns out to be Caitlyn "Cat" Connors, Faith's sister, who was assumed dead.
+Faith asks Plastic to infiltrate K-Sec servers and gather information about Isabel, who is actually Caitlyn "Cat" Connors, Faith's sister, who was assumed dead.
 Gabriel Kruger took her in as his adoptive daughter, telling her that Faith was killed along with the rest of her family.
 Faith races back to the Black November HQ where Thane is preparing to execute Isabel in order to send her father a message.
 Even though Isabel doesn't seem to remember who Faith is, Faith convinces Thane to save her.